 - Bring to boil.

 - Simmer for 30 min to an hour until the water is reduced by about a half.

 - Mash the berries in the water, or blend in a blender.

-- Strain through a cheesecloth or nut milk bag (optional).
+- Strain through a cheesecloth, nut milk bag, or fine mesh strainer (optional).

 - Add sweetener.
 Heat, if needed, to combine. (heat gently if using honey to not destroy the enzymes.)

 - Store in a jar or bottle in the refrigerator of freezer.
 See notes for details.